MarcoCicognani/MeetixOS/README.md

 ## Current Status

-Currently, I'm working on `LibTC`, a Template Collection library.
+Currently, I'm working on `LibTC`, the Template Collection Library.

 This nearly header-only library is inspired by the [SerenityOS/AK](https://github.com/SerenityOS/serenity/tree/master/AK)